babdellghani/Creative-AI-Backend/README.md

 ## 📞 Support & Contributing

 ### Getting Help
-1. Check the `Backend.txt` file for detailed setup instructions
-2. Review individual service documentation in each folder
+1. Review individual service documentation in each folder
-3. Check AWS deployment logs if using cloud deployment
+2. Check AWS deployment logs if using cloud deployment
-4. Verify all model checkpoints are downloaded correctly
+3. Verify all model checkpoints are downloaded correctly

 ### Contributing
 Contributions welcome!
 Please: